sammyf/ollimca/README.md

 ### requirements :
 * python3.x
 * ollama (https://ollama.com)
+* an installed vision model (moondream, llama3.2-vision or minicpm-v for example)
+* an installed embedding model (nomic-text-embed or granite3.1-embed for example).
+Note that you won't be able to change the embed model later without rebuilding the whole database!
 * to query the database : `nomic-embed-text` or another embedding model installed. (install with `ollama pull nomic-embed-text`)
 * to analyse the images : a vision model from the ollama library (moondream, llama3.2-vision, llava, bakllava, ...)
 * for face recognition, make sure the models are installed with :` pip install git+https://github.com/ageitgey/face_recognition_models`